A Food & Essentials Pantry

-- The pantry, and by extension its website, form, and communications, is a judgement-free zone.
+- The pantry, and by extension its website, form, and communications, is a judgment-free zone.

 - Shoppers may make requests of Community Cares and its volunteers to ask for special considerations with the expectation that they will be taken seriously and reviewed fairly.

 - Shoppers may expect assistance with basic needs for food supplies and some other lifestyle essentials (i.e. notebooks, bathroom, feminine hygiene products), but will respect decisions made by Community Cares to not fulfill a request.